MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 ## Refresh data sources

 Data sources can be refreshed on an automatic schedule or refreshed manually on demand.
 [On-premise data sources](connect-power-query.md#add-data-from-on-premises-data-sources) refresh on their own schedules which are set up during data ingestion.
-For troubleshooting tips, see [Troubleshoot PPDF Power Query-based data source refresh issues](connect-power-query.md#troubleshoot-ppdf-power-query-based-data-source-refresh-issues).

 For attached data sources, data ingestion consumes the latest data available from that data source.